K12OCX/k12ocx-specs/docs/inpage/course.md

 The following would be placed in a `<script  type="application/ld+json">` element in the HTML sectioning element that contained information about the course.

+!!!
+Note
-__Note:__ The URIs used for the `@id`s are based on the URLs of the page that represent the course being described and its modules with the addition of the #A fragment identifiers treating them as aggregate resources as described in the section on [manifest structuring](../manifest/structure.md).
+    The URIs used for the `@id`s are based on the URLs of the page that represent the course being described and its modules with the addition of the #A fragment identifiers treating them as aggregate resources as described in the section on [manifest structuring](../manifest/structure.md).
 This conforms with the requirement that different identifiers are used for CCM entities and the web pages that represent them, as described in the [content model](../contentmodel.md).

+!!!
+Note
-__Note:__ In the case where the content of a course is split over many HTML files, there is no requirement for the `hasPart` array shown in this example as this information would be provided by the manifest.
+    In the case where the content of a course is split over many HTML files, there is no requirement for the `hasPart` array shown in this example as this information would be provided by the manifest.

 ```json
 {